cd-athena/VCA/docs/cli.md

 - `--no-entropy`

 	Disable analysis of entropy-based features (which is enabled by default).

+- `--no-edgedensity`

+	Disable analysis of edge density (which is enabled by default).

 - `--threads <integer>`

 	Specify the number of threads to use.
 Default: 0 (autodetect).